 Transfer/Payable on Death Designations

-Transfer/Payable on Death Designations and related Probate (Estate) and Trust Litigation in St. Petersburg, Clearwater, Tampa, Sarasota, Pinellas County, and surrounding West Florida areas.
+Transfer/Payable on Death Designations in St. Petersburg, Clearwater, Tampa, Sarasota and surrounding West Florida areas.

-If you have concerns about improper transfer-on-death designations or jointly owned accounts, please contact our office, as our attorneys routinely deal with these banking disputes in the courts of St. Petersburg, Clearwater, Tampa, Sarasota and the surrounding West Florida areas.
+If you need assistance or have concerns with transfer-on-death or payable-on-death accounts, please contact our office, as our attorneys routinely deal with these types of accounts when administering an estate in St. Petersburg, Clearwater, Tampa, Sarasota and the surrounding West Florida areas.